 Try this out and let me know how you got on.

-Of course, even more effective would be to come along and have a chat to find out about having a course of sessions combining NLP, CBT and hypnosis so that we can work together on this and really banish that anxiety once and for all.
-Please do get in touch if you think you could benefit from this.
+Of course, if you'd like some 1-1 help, please come and have a chat to find out about having a course of sessions combining various techniques.
+We can work together on this and really banish that anxiety once and for all.
+Book a free strategy call if you'd like to know more.
 How much more could you achieve if you could confidently and happily speak up in front of anyone?

 References and Further Reading